 River flooding

-Also known as fluvial flooding, river flooding is caused by the overflowing of rivers or streams due to heavy rainfall.
+River flooding, also known as fluvial flooding, occurs when a river or stream overflows due to heavy rainfall.
 It’s one of the most common forms of flooding in the UK and can lead to widespread damage.

 Coastal flooding